 After a long legal fight with the UK Coal Authority, it was announced in November 2016, that the government would award £7.6 million towards restoration for the damage done by the Labour government after WWII.

-The house has a long road ahead as it is in great need of substantial repairs but it is hard to think that a house as great as this one will not be saved and preserved for future generations of visitors!
+The house has a long road ahead as it is in great need of substantial repairs but it looks like it will be saved and preserved for future generations of visitors!

 Interesting Facts about Wentworth Woodhouse

 I loved learning about the history of Wentworth Woodhouse and the aristocratic families who lived here: the Wentworths, Watsons & Fitzwilliams.
-These are some interesting pieces of information we learned either during the tour or from reading Black Diamonds.
+These are some interesting pieces of information we learned either during the tour, from reading Black Diamonds, or from other research.

 - The Wentworth family have owned land around the village of Wentworth since the 13th century, but the first known house here was built by Thomas Wentworth, the 1st Earl of Stafford, in the 1630s.
 The ill-fated Earl gained significant power as an advisor to King Charles I but would be executed in 1641 with consent by the king who wanted to appease the Parliament.

 - The Wentworth/Watson/Fitzwilliam family would have a number of inheritance issues and rivalries over the centuries.
 The first to concern Wentworth Woodhouse was when William Wentworth, 2nd Earl of Strafford, died in 1695.
 Instead of leaving it to the expected Thomas Wentworth, it went to a cousin Thomas Watson.
 Thomas Wentworth felt he was the rightful heir to the title and estate, and for generations the two sides of the family would compete for political and social power.
-This would be one of the reasons for the grandeur of Wentworth Woodhouse and nearby Stainborough Hall/Wentworth Castle, which were owned by the separate rival branches of the family.
+This would be one of the reasons for the grandeur of Wentworth Woodhouse and nearby Stainborough Hall (later called Wentworth Castle), which were owned by the separate rival branches of the family.

 - In 1771, American statesman Benjamin Franklin would visit the north of England and Midlands, making stops at both Wentworth Woodhouse and Chatsworth.